cortexproject/cortex/docs/production/caching.md

     Enable in-memory cache.
 -<prefix>.fifocache.duration duration
     The expiry duration for the cache.
+-<prefix>.fifocache.max-size-bytes int
+    Maximum memory size of the cache.
--<prefix>.fifocache.size int
+-<prefix>.fifocache.max-size-items int
-    The number of entries to cache.
+    Maximum number of entries in the cache.
 ```

 See [`fifo_cache_config` documentation](../configuration/config-file-reference.md#fifo-cache-config) if you use a config file with Cortex.